JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 The Watch antenna, double-tap restart, history transport and normal phone NFC/BLE behaviour are unchanged in this milestone.
 Optional runtime features remain the next milestone after this device gate.

+### Watch power-on alignment (2026-09-19)

+The Watch Bluetooth-state delegate now mirrors the phone's division of responsibility: start discovery only when no device address is known.
+The shared Bluetooth manager already reconnects known peripherals when powered on, so the Watch delegate no longer adds a second retrieval/connection request.
+Explicit collector activation is unchanged.
+Authentication, late-callback policy, retry timing, manager lifetime, phone/NFC code and transfer guards are unchanged.
+This removes a request overlap, not a proven cause of the reported connection instability.

+Six actual-coordinator test groups pass, including known/unknown power-on, Bluetooth-off, selection and retired-collector guards, manual reset, return/NFC races and antenna state.
+The Watch coordinator and its dependencies pass watchOS SDK typechecking; existing WatchKit deprecation warnings remain.
+Macro-bearing screens are excluded, as before;
+a full app build is not claimed.
+Checks are in workspace `validation/integrated-power-on`.

+Device check pending: transfer to Watch, cycle Watch Bluetooth off/on with xDrip visible, and confirm automatic reconnection.
+Also verify double-tap discovery and return to phone.
+Optional background runtime support remains a separate milestone.